McKesson Corporation Announces - GuruFocus.com

 This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Forward-looking statements may be identified by their use of terminology such as “believes,” “expects,” “anticipates,” “may,” “will,” “should,” “seeks,” “approximately,” “intends,” “projects,” “plans,” “estimates,” “targets,” or the negative of these words or other comparable terminology.
 Readers should not place undue reliance on forward-looking statements, which speak only as of the date they are first made.
 Except to the extent required by law, we undertake no obligation to update or revise our forward-looking statements.
 Forward-looking statements involve risks and uncertainties that could cause actual results to differ materially from those projected, anticipated, or implied.
 Although it is not possible to predict or identify all such risks and uncertainties, we encourage investors to read the risk factors described in our most recent annual and periodic report filed with the Securities and Exchange Commission.

-These risk factors include, but are not limited to: satisfaction or waiver of the conditions to consummate the Tender Offer set forth in the Offer Documents (including the consummation of the Offering), the outcome of the Tender Offer, our ability to consummate the Satisfaction and Discharge on the terms or timing anticipated, or at all; costly and disruptive legal disputes and settlements, including regarding our role in distributing controlled substances such as opioids; we might be harmed by large customer purchase reductions, payment defaults or contract non-renewal; we might be adversely impacted by healthcare reform such as changes in pricing and reimbursement models; we might be adversely impacted by competition and industry consolidation; changes in the economic environments in which we operate, including from inflation, an economic slowdown, or a recession; and changes affecting capital and credit markets might impede access to credit, increased borrowing costs, and disruption to banking services for us and our customers and suppliers and might impair the financial soundness of our customers and suppliers.
+These risk factors include, but are not limited to: satisfaction or waiver of the conditions to consummate the Tender Offer set forth in the Offer Documents; costly and disruptive legal disputes and settlements, including regarding our role in distributing controlled substances such as opioids; we might be harmed by large customer purchase reductions, payment defaults or contract non-renewal; we might be adversely impacted by healthcare reform such as changes in pricing and reimbursement models; we might be adversely impacted by competition and industry consolidation; changes in the economic environments in which we operate, including from inflation, an economic slowdown, or a recession; and changes affecting capital and credit markets might impede access to credit, increased borrowing costs, and disruption to banking services for us and our customers and suppliers and might impair the financial soundness of our customers and suppliers.

 About McKesson Corporation